-(REL) 102 Contemporary Religious Problems (3)
+REL 102 Contemporary Religious Problems (3)

 Both classic and recent issues are explored.
-Such topics as the nature of religion, the existence of God, woreligions, mysticism, sexuality and religion, and the interpretation of death are included.
+Such topics as the nature of religion, the existence of God, world religions, mysticism, sexuality and religion, and the interpretation of death are included.
 This course may be offered with emphasis on a specific topic, such as death and dying.
 (3 Lec.)

-(REL) 201 Major World Religions (3)
+REL 201 Major World Religions (3)

 This course surveys the major world religions.
 Hinduism, Buddhism, Judaism, Islam, and Christianity are included.
-The history of religions is covered, but the major emphasis won current beliefs.
-Other topics may also be included.

-on current beliefs.
-Other topics may also be included, ich as the nature of religion, tribal religion, and alternatives to religion.
+The history of religions is covered, but the major emphasis is on current beliefs.
+Other topics may also be included, such as the nature of religion, tribal religion, and alternatives to religion.
 (3 Lec.)